petershin/liferay-learn/docs/commerce/latest/en/installation-and-upgrades/4-0-breaking-changes.md

 ### Who is affected?

-Developers relying or extending the the old implementation of the MiniCompare component/widget.
+Developers relying or extending the old implementation of the MiniCompare component/widget.

 ### Why was this change made?